-Warren, Biden clash on health care, as top Dem contenders spar on stage for first time
+Debate descends into melee over health care, Obama, socialism as Dems struggle to show unity

 Biden responded as the crowd roared in support of Castro that people would be "automatically enrolled" under his plan.

+"Nobody should be in jail for a non-violent crime," Biden said.
+"When we were in the White House, we released 36,000 people from the federal prison system."

+BIDEN RIDICULED FOR SAYING NONVIOLENT CRIMINALS, LIKE WHITE-COLLAR OFFENDERS, SHOULD NEVER RECEIVE PRISON TIME

-The top 10 Democratic candidates vying for the White House took the stage Thursday evening at a long-awaited debate in Houston at Texas Southern University, with frontrunner Biden in the center -- alongside Warren, his fastest-rising rival.
+The long-awaited debate in Houston at Texas Southern University featured Biden squaring off against Warren, his fastest-rising rival, for the first time.

-The kickoff of the three-hour debate marked the first time that Biden has shared a stage with Warren, who has vowed to focus on policy proposals.

-But it also immediately brought about a bizarre moment, when longshot candidate Andrew Yang revealed he would randomly ten families that registered on his website $1,000 per month -- what he called a "freedom dividend."
+But before those battles got underway, the debate immediately brought about a bizarre moment early on, when longshot candidate Andrew Yang revealed he would randomly give 10 families that registered on his website $1,000 per month -- what he called a "freedom dividend."

-The plan prompted a sustained moment of silence from Pete Buttigieg, who took several seconds to begin his own opening statement once Yang finished, and eventually said, "That's original, I'll give it that."
+The plan prompted a sustained moment of silence from Buttigieg, who took several seconds to begin his own opening statement once Yang finished, and eventually said, "That's original, I'll give it that."

 Yang has advanced a plan to give every American at least $1,000 per month if elected -- via taxpayer funds.